 In music history, the areas are (1) medieval, renaissance, and baroque and (2) classical, romantic, and contemporary.
 Undergraduate Deficiencies.
 Deficiencies are determined by the school.
 Removal of all deficiencies is the responsibility of the student and is considered additional to the minimum hours for graduation.
 Graduate Assistantships.
 The deadline is February 15 for teaching assistantship applications.
-MASTER OF ARTS See "Master's Degrees," page 98, for general requirements.
+MASTER OF ARTS See "Master's Degrees," page 101, for general requirements.

 Prerequisites.
 Applicants are expected to have a B.A. degree in Music or its equivalent from an accredited institution.
 Admission.
-Application must be accompanied by evidence of scholarly achievement or potential (e.g., a term paper) and by letters of recommendation from two persons qualified in the field.
+Application must be accompanied by evidence of scholarly achievement or potential (e.g., a term paper), letters of recommendation from two persons qualified in the field, and a one- to- two-page personal statement of the applicant's professional goals.
 Program of Study Ethnomusicology.
-A minimum of 30 semester hours of graduate credit is required, of which at least 16 semester hours must be in the field of ethnomusicology, including six semester hours of thesis, and at least six semester hours in music theory.
+A minimum of 30 semester hours of graduate credit is required, of which at least 20 semester hours must be in the field of ethnomusicology or related fields, including six semester hours of thesis, and at least six semester hours in music theory.
 Music History and Literature.
-A minimum of 30 semester hours of graduate credit is required, of which at least twothirds must be in the field of music history and literature.
+A minimum of 30 semester hours of graduate credit is required, of which at least two-thirds must be in the field of music history and literature and at least six semester hours in music theory.
 Music Theory.
 A minimum of 32 semester hours of graduate credit is required, of which at least 18 must be in the field of music theory and at least 10 must be selected from the fields of music theory, music composition, and music history.
 Course Requirements Ethnomusicology.
 MUP 587 (two semesters), MHL 568, 591, 592, 599 (Thesis), and six semester hours of music theory.
 Music History and Literature.
 MUP 582 (two semesters), MHL 532, 591 (two semesters), 599 (Thesis), and six hours of music theory.
 Music Theory.
 MTC 520, 525, 527, 528, 599 (Thesis); six semester hours of music history.
 Foreign Language Requirements.
 A passing grade on the foreign language reading examination in French or German is required.
 Final Examinations.
 A final examination (written, oral, or both) is required.
 An oral examination in defense of the thesis is also required.
 MASTER OF MUSIC The faculty in the School of Music offer a graduate program leading to the professional degree Master of Music (M.M.).
 Three majors are available: Composition, Music Education, and Performance.
 For the Music Education major, concentrations are available in - 1. choral music, - 2. general music, - 3. instrumental music, and - 4. jazz studies.